Originally Published On 10/13/2020

-One of the many reasons that people decide to get active with aerial yoga in the first place is to find a way of getting away from the stresses and strains of modern life.
-However, in this lies a certain amount of irony – that modern life can often prevent us from getting into the yoga trapeze.
+One of the many reasons that people decide to get active with aerial yoga in the first place is to find a way to distance themselves from the stresses and strains of modern life.
+However, in this lies a certain amount of irony – that modern life can often prevent us from getting into the yoga swing and performing any kind of workout.

 But, we understand!